This article aims to help you understand the value of taxonomies by applying it to an archive containing a car collection.

 All of the above taxonomies have only one level.

-You also need to create a taxonomy for the Make and model field which is an example of a multi-level taxonomy.
+You also need to create a taxonomy for the Make and model field, an example of a multi-level taxonomy.
 At the top level, it contains the manufacturer, with model names at the second level, as such:

 Customizing the Make and model taxonomy